ashwinrayasam-a11y/Grok-Bot/README.md

 - **What she calls you** + **Private notes** — relationship texture injected into the system prompt
 - **Export / Import** — save chat + emotional state as JSON

-## Safety

-Adult dark fiction and psychological intensity between consenting adults are in-scope.
-Content involving minors is refused.
-She will not help with real-world violent crime or self-harm methods.